durkes/copilot/README.md

 app.use(function (err, req, res, next) {
 	/*catch errors from any route above*/
-	/*notice this handler contains an extra 'err' parameter in the function declaration*/ res.statusCode = 500;
+	/*notice the extra 'err' parameter in the function declaration*/ res.statusCode = 500;
 	res.end('Error: ' + err.message);
 });